gritzko/ron/README.md

    80  40   20   10    8    4    2    1
 ```

-Frame descriptor type bits encode major/minor versions of the protocol (two
-m.s. bits for the major, other two for the minor, e.g. `10 00` for 2.0).

 Field descriptor major/minor type bits are set as follows:

 0. `00` RON op term,